KnockoutCoder/KnockoutCoder/README.md

 ## .about-me {

-so... i’m an aspiring **Product-Minded Full-Stack Developer** who started on the other side of the ticket queue - writing docs, filing bugs, and convincing engineers to “just add a quick filter.” ◡̈
+so... i’m an aspiring **product-minded full-stack developer** who started on the other side of the ticket queue - writing docs, filing bugs, and convincing engineers to “just add a quick filter.” ◡̈

 when I wasn’t doing that, I was leading back-to-back client meetings - training teams, running adoption audits, and pretending my Wi-Fi could handle one more Loom recording.